Australian Open hints Murray won't be allowed to play in Melbourne after positive COVID-19 test

-The Australian Open has hinted Andy Murray will not be able to compete in Melbourne following his positive test for coronavirus.
+The Australian Open hinted Andy Murray will not be able to compete in Melbourne after his positive test for coronavirus.

 Murray, a five-time finalist at the Australian Open, remains in good health and is isolating at home.